ApplyFirst Compensation Intelligence

 How much does California Institute of Technology/Jet Propulsion Laboratory pay Robotics Technologists?

-California Institute of Technology/Jet Propulsion Laboratory pays an average of $145,590 per year for Robotics Technologist roles based on 2 verified H-1B government filings.
+California Institute of Technology/Jet Propulsion Laboratory pays an average of $145,590 per year for Robotics Technologist roles based on 2 aggregated market data.
 Salaries range from $145,163 to $146,016 depending on experience and location.

 How much does California Institute of Technology/Jet Propulsion Laboratory pay per hour for Robotics Technologist?